 Jumping into a new career can be a big risk – especially if you’re going in blind.
 Getting a retail or restaurant job is one thing, but devoting yourself to a career in medicine is an entirely different endeavor.
 At Montes HealthCare College, we want to do everything possible to help you feel prepared to take that next step forward.
-We’ve not only begun offering a new phlebotomy program, but we’re also here to tell you about what it’s like being a phlebotomist day-to-day.
+We’ve not only begun offering a new phlebotomy program, but we’re also here to tell you about what a day in the life of a phlebotomist looks like.

 A phlebotomist’s job can be challenging.
 In this field, you have to be prepared and stay on your toes at all times.
 Therefore, having a handy overview of what you can expect can be a lifesaver at times.
 Below is some info about the daily lives of phlebotomists.
 Contact our office today if you want to learn more or are ready to sign up for our program.